ramseydsilva/oprop/README.md

 Oprop
 =====

-Simple module that extends Object to have these helper functions
+Simple package that extends Javascript's Object object to have these helper functions

 hasProperty
 -----------